BluThaitanium/Git-ProjectManagement/windows_scenarios/README.md

 3. Run `git stash`
 4. Running `git status` or `ls` would show that your directory looks like your main branch!

+This is super helpful nowadays with Agentic AI, which can make changes without your approval.
+As long as you have a good checkpoint and stash, you'll easily manage unwanted changes!

 **Scenario B**: You want to experiment with different approaches